cinnData/PythonBootcamp/[PY-02] Starting with Python.md

 ## Type conversions

-The functions `int` and `float` can be used to convert numbers from one type to another type (sometimes at a loss):
+The functions `int` and `float` can be used to convert numbers from one type to another type (occasionally at a loss):

 ```
 In [17]: float(2)